 During a recent visit to the library with my kids, I walked past the computer area and noticed that there wasn’t one empty seat.
 However, most of the standard tables were empty, save for one teenager texting on his phone.
-I had flashbacks of the many hours I spent at the library, parked in my favorite nook with research books open, making flashcards or furiously jotting down words in my spiral notebook.
+I had flashbacks of my many hours at the library, parked in my favorite nook with research books open, making flashcards or furiously jotting down words in my spiral notebook.
 My, how things have changed.

 So is technology impacting the way we learn?
 Experts say yes, and in a good way.
-Studies are showing that a mix of self-study, adaptive instruction and peer network support are a proven model to learn and retain just about anything.
+Studies are showing that a mix of self-study, adaptive instruction and peer network support is a proven model to learn and retain just about anything.
 And technology enables each one of these components.

 Self-Study

 Instead of relying on one instructor in a single location, technology provides instant access to anything I want or need to know.
 When I’m at work, I’m constantly looking up terms or topics to assist me as I write or communicate.
 I use Khan Academy as an online math tool for my kids at home.
-I recently needed to learn the basics of a new software program to avoid hiring a consultant to do work that I knew I could do on my own with some basic instruction.
-Thanks to technology, I watched a couple videos and was set.
+I recently needed to learn the basics of a new software program to avoid hiring a consultant to do work I knew I could do independently with some basic instruction.
+Thanks to technology, I watched a couple of videos and was set.
 Technology allows me to engage in this type of self-study.

 Peer Network Support